jreisinger/gokatas/README.md

 ```

 It's important to practice regularly because repetition creates habits, and
 habits are what enable mastery.
-Set a goal that you can meet, e.g. 45 minutes
-every day before work.
 Start by taking baby steps.
+Set a goal that you
-At first it's fine even if
+can meet, e.g. 15 minutes every day before work.
+At first it's fine even if you
-you only read through one of the beginner level katas.
+only read through one of the beginner level katas.
+Use documentation or a search
+engine if you don't understand something.

-After enough time it will require much less will power to practice.
+After some time it will require much less will power to practice.
 Your
 programming moves will start looking simpler and smoother.
 If you feel
-comfortable enough with a kata, stop practicing it (for some time) and pick up
+comfortable enough with a kata, stop practicing it and pick another one that
-one that interests you and is slightly beyond your current ability.
+interests you and is slightly beyond your current ability.

 ## Initial setup